nowalab/everest-ner/README.md

-# everest-ner
-Our paper is just published.
-We are uploading EverestNER data set here shortly.
-If you need urgent access to it, feel free to contact nobal @AT nowalab .DOT com
+# EverestNER Benchmark Data Sets
+We have created the largest NER benchmark data set for Nepali available to date.
+It covers five named entities - Person Name, Location, Organization, Event and Date.

+The EverestNER data set is divided into EverestNER-train and EverestNER-test sets.
+Each data set has character level annotations (-char.txt as well as token level annotations -bio.txt).
+Please read our paper to get more information on this.

 # License
 Non-commercial purposes only.
 For commercial usages, permissions must be taken from the authors.
+Unless required by applicable law or agreed to in writing, software and data distributed here is on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

 # Cite Our Work
 If you use the EverestNER data set, please cite our publication: